Riley-horrix/PioneerOS/README.md

 - Modern debugger (***lldb-1600.0.39.109***)

+You will also need some Raspberry Pi proprietary software to begin, like the device tree blobs and bootcode, downloaded from [their website](https://www.raspberrypi.com/software/operating-systems/).
+This then has to be unpacked a little and can be done in the following steps.

+- Download Raspberry Pi OS image.
+- Move image to `qemu/raspios.img`.
+- Doing `fdisk (-l) qemu/raspios.img` or `file qemu/raspios.img`, should show 2 partitions, one boot FAT32 partition and another EXT partition.
+We only care about the FAT32 partition since the EXT bit is only used for the existing Linux OS (we are making our own).
+- Now we can create a mounting directory with `sudo mkdir /mnt/raspi` or `~/raspi` on MacOSX.
+- Next we need to calculate the offset to the boot partition, which is calculated with `start sector * sector size`, which is often `8192 * 512 = 4194304`.
+- Now to mount the boot partition, use `sudo mount -o loop,offset=4194304 ./qemu/raspi.img /mnt/raspi/`, on MACOSX this is a little bit more involved, with `hdiutil attach -imagekey diskimage-class=CRawDiskImage -nomount qemu/raspios.img`, you can mount the image to a device disk.
+This will print out where it has mounted, select the disk where the Windows_FAT_32 partition is, and then `sudo mount -t msdos /dev/<disk> ~/raspi`.
+- Now you should be able to list the files of the mounted boot partition, you should see a bunch of `.dtb` files, boot code, and kernel images.
+- You need to pull out the relevant `.dtb` file for the Raspberry Pi you are emulating, `cp ~/raspi/bcm2708-rpi-b-plus.dtb qemu/`.
+- To unmount the disk, run `sudo unmount /mnt/raspi` or `hdiutil detach /dev/<disk>` (on MacOSX you will need to unmount the root directory).
+- The last step is to make the image size a multiple of 2, to do this, run `qemu-img resize ./qemu/raspios.img 8G`

 ### Compiling

 Compiling the operating system involves first compiling the kernel image, and then setting up a root filesystem for the operating system to run inside of.